Negro y Azul

 "Negro y Azul" (Spanish for "Black and Blue") is the seventh episode of the second season of the American television drama series Breaking Bad.
 It was written by John Shiban and directed by Felix Alcala.
+It aired on AMC in the United States on April 19, 2009.

 Plot

-The episode opens with the band Los Cuates de Sinaloa performing a song called "Negro y Azul" ("Black and Blue"), which is about how a gringo boss named Heisenberg is disrespecting the Mexican drug cartel by cornering the Albuquerque market with high-quality blue crystal methamphetamine.
-The song is a narcocorrido performed as a Norteño's Sierreño style, referencing the show's Neo-Western and New Mexico setting.

 Walt has trouble getting in touch with Jesse and goes to his apartment.
 Jesse has been staying inside and smoking marijuana since witnessing Spooge's murder.
-Walt is at first horrified that someone was murdered but calms down upon learning that nobody can identify Jesse.
+Walt is at first horrified that someone was murdered but calms down upon learning that Jesse was not the actual killer, and that nobody can identify Jesse.
 Badger calls to set up a deal.
 Walt is forced to meet Jesse's dealers and learns they are now afraid of Jesse following a rumor that he killed Spooge.
 Walt uses Jesse's new underworld reputation to galvanize him into helping expand their operation.